physiopy/physiopy.github.io/docs/community/gettingstarted.md

 Contributions can be made in different ways, not only code!
-As we follow the [all-contributors](https://github.com/all-contributors/all-contributors) specification, any contribution will be recognised accordingly.
+As we follow the [all-contributors](https://github.com/all-contributors/all-contributors) specification, any contribution will be recognized accordingly.

 Follow these steps to get started: